Patents and the MIT License

 Patent process for Ballmer-era Microsoft Software Patents

 I participated in many battles directly against Microsoft in the Ballmer era, 1998-2014.
 Every Samba feature release seem to further anger Microsoft.
 Copyright and then especially patents were weaponised, as well as well-funded hit teams aimed at spreading confusion and intimidating their own (Microsoft’s!) customers.
-In the Nadalla era from 2014-present, Microsoft and other tech giants are using even more brutal ways to extract money from the citizens and governments of the world. ...
+In the Nadalla era from 2014-present, Microsoft and other tech giants are using even more brutal ways (paracopyright, technical protection measures and the Unitary Patent System), to coerce citizens and governments. ...

 Copyright, patents, Samba and Microsoft